dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.2.6 =
+* Fix: Google and Facebook share count not stores correctly

 = 3.2.5 =
 * Fix: Fix a bug where only for http schemed urls the shares are returned.
 This happens only when no FB APP secret is used.